SamBri/busmanagementsystem/README.md

-# busmanagementsystem
+# Bus Management System
 Bus management system with receipt generation.

-# Locate file
+# Locate File
 Executable file(busmanagementsystem.exe) found under bin/Debug.

-Receipt generation is automatic can be found under bin/Debug after program compilation and execution.
+Receipt generate and displays after code execution.

 Location of receipt.txt can change based on target folder selected, Debug or Release when compiling.

 Default target is Debug.

-Code can also be compiled by running main.cpp on any c++ IDE.
+Code can also be compiled by running main.cpp on any c++ compiler.